ACCESS-NRI/access-hive.org.au/docs/models/running-a-model/running-access-esm.md

         </code></pre>
         This section specifies the start date and internal run length.
         <br>
         <b>Note:</b> The internal run length (controlled by <code>runtime</code>) can be different from the total run length.
 Also, the <code>runtime</code> value can be lowered, but should not be increased to a total of more than 1 year, to avoid errors.
-If you want to know more about the difference between internal run and total run lenghts, or if you want to run the model for more than 1 year, check <a href="#runESM-4.0.0">Run ACCESS-ESM configuration</a>.
+If you want to know more about the difference between internal run and total run lenghts, or if you want to run the model for more than 1 year, check <a href="#runESM-4.3.0">Run configuration for multiple years</a>.
     </li>
     <li>
         <b>Number of runs per PBS submission</b>
         <br>
         <pre><code>runspersub: 5</code></pre>
-        ACCESS-ESM configurations are often run in multiple steps (or cycles), with Payu running <code>runspersub</code> internal runs for every PBS submission, and resubmitting the job until the total run length is met.
+        ACCESS-ESM configurations are often run in multiple steps (or cycles), with Payu running a maximum of <code>runspersub</code> internal runs for every PBS job submission.
         <br>
         <b>Note:</b> If we increase <code>runspersub</code>, we might need to increase the <i>walltime</i> in the PBS resources.
     </li>